 Concurrent new product development

-- Company jointly defines a product design specification (PDS).
+- The company jointly defines a product design specification (PDS).

 - Manufacturing and production are consulted to evaluate the manufacturability of the design.
-Tools such as DFM, QFD and DFMA can be used to evaluation.
+Tools such as DFM, QFD and DFMA can be used for evaluation.

 - Detailed design information is shared with production enabling them to get the tools and production jigs ready.

-- Finally, the design team shares information such as final specification with sales and marketing teams enabling them to prepare datasheets, brochures, package design, promotional events, etc.
+- Finally, the design team shares information such as final specifications with sales and marketing teams enabling them to prepare datasheets, brochures, package design, promotional events, etc.